 Hypothalamic-pituitary-adrenal axis function and the metabolic syndrome X of obesity

-Six articles on PainSci cite Gohil 2001: 1.
+Six pages on PainSci cite Gohil 2001: 1.
 Anxiety & Chronic Pain 2.
 Hydrotherapy, Water-Powered Rehab 3.
 The Complete Guide to Low Back Pain 4.
 6 Main Causes of Morning Back Pain 5.
 Complete Guide to Frozen Shoulder 6.
 Chronic, Subtle, Systemic Inflammation

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.